FREQUENTLY ASKED QUESTIONS

 WHY DO PEOPLE GO TO THERAPY AND HOW DO I KNOW IF IT IS RIGHT FOR ME?

 People have many different motivations for coming to psychotherapy.
-Some may be going through a major life transition (beginning college, moving to a new city, break-up or divorce, new job, etc.), or are not handling stressful circumstances well.
+Some may be going through a major life transition (beginning college, moving to a new city, divorce, new job, etc.), or are not handling stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, work life balance, and not being fully satisfied and fulfilled with their life.
 Therapy can provide some much needed encouragement and help with skills to get through these times.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 To summarize - people seeking psychotherapy are ready to meet the challenges and ready to make changes in their life.

 WHAT WILL THERAPY BE LIKE?